automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Fukuiraptor.md

 # Fukuiraptor
-## Description: One of the few carnivorous dinosaurs ever to be dug up in Japan.
+## One of the few carnivorous dinosaurs ever to be dug up in Japan.